 In the autumn of 2009, it was decided that a new focused captioning advocacy community was needed to push forward inclusion.
 The CCAC was born, first in the USA, and quickly attracted international members.
 CCAC is neither a deaf nor a hearing loss association.
 It is a captioning (subtitles) advocacy community aiming to educate and advocate on many levels for inclusion of quality captioning where none exists now.
 CCAC builds bridges among individuals and groups for captioning advocacy.
 CCAC has members, friends, and followers, as well as organizational friends with reciprocal links, numbering in the thousands.

 CCAC is all volunteers, not-for-profit, and not selling any services or products.
-Consumers “drive” progress by asking for speech to text, sometimes facing many “no’s” and often a long process that requires persistence and a “do not give up” attitude.
-CCAC provides encouragement, support online, and great information, including participation of provider members who offer valuable experience and knowledge.
+Consumers “drive” progress by asking for captioning (speech to text) sometimes facing many “no’s” and often a long process that requires persistence and a “do not give up” attitude.
+CCAC provides encouragement, mentoring and support online, and great information, including participation of provider members who offer valuable experience and knowledge.

 Year two included numerous achievements again, including new captioning and CART where none were noted earlier, as well as new CCAC research and information databases useful for expanding knowledge about captioning.
 Year two also saw the introduction of the CCAC newsletter, “The Power of Captioning,” free and included for all on the website.
 The newsletter summarizes all CCAC CAPS, and invites input from any groups or individuals that advocate for captioning inclusion.